 The security chain is as strong as its weakest chain.
 In this regard, we need to note that some security vulnerabilities involving LastPass and Dashlane apps have surfaced over the years.
-Last year, for instance, security researchers found weaknesses in the LastPass and Dashlane applications for Windows PCs, which allowed theoretical attackers to steal master passwords.
+In 2019, for instance, security researchers found weaknesses in the LastPass and Dashlane applications for Windows PCs, which allowed theoretical attackers to steal master passwords.
 However, to exploit these vulnerabilities, attackers would have required full, deep access to the targeted computer.
 To our knowledge, these now-patched vulnerabilities have not been exploited in the wild.

 While the two services are very close, we’ll give LastPass a slight edge in the security competition against Dashlane thanks to its support for more two-factor authentication apps – six vs. three.